LEARNArticlesTopicWine Investment

 As with all investing, profit is not guaranteed.
 Markets are affected by myriad factors such as taster’s scores, the size of harvests and trade regulations.
 However, with strong historical returns on wine, many investors have done very well.

-It’s important to remember the tax benefits that come with wine investment.
+It’s important to remember the wine tax benefits that come with wine investment.
 Storing your wine cases 'in bond' in a temperature-controlled warehouse, not only means you can rest assured that your wine will remain as saleable as possible, but also that you won't have to pay duty or VAT.
 Profits on fine wine investing can also be free of capital gains tax in some jurisdictions, as it is sometimes considered a wasting asset.

 What is your wine worth?